-In October of 2019, the Company announced the appointment of Dr. Kurt Petersen as Chief Operating Officer.
-With over 20 years of experience in the diamond industry, Dr. Petersen has extensive knowledge and experience in the areas of process modelling and simulation.
-He has worked with and consulted to some of the diamond industry's leading companies and is highly regarded and experienced in the design of diamond plants, as well as the optimization of recovery performance and operational processes.
-The addition of Dr. Petersen, along with several other operational managers appointed by him, is aimed at enhancing operational volumes, efficiencies, and cost reductions for the long-term at the project, as well as supporting additional efforts with regard to the determination of the greater potential of the deposits in the surrounding areas moving forward.
 There were no changes to the Board of Directors.
-Mr. Dean H. Taylor remains a Director and the Company's President and Chief Executive Officer.
+Mr. Dean H. Taylor remains a director and the Company's President and Chief Executive Officer, and Dr. Kurt Petersen remains the Company's Chief Operating Officer.
 The Company's Board of Directors consist of the Company's CEO, Mr. Dean Taylor (Chairman), the Company's CFO, Mr. Darren Vucurevich, world renowned kimberlite expert and professor Dr. Stephen E. Haggerty, and corporate executive Mr. Sheldon Nelson.